caltechlibrary/newt/newtrouter_explained.md

 ## What have we done exactly?

 First we've built up a simple web application through defining some routes using data pipelines.
 In our first iteration we just verified that we could connect to PostgREST using a simple one stage pipeline.
-It nice but not really compelling for must of us humnas.
+It was nice but not really compelling for must of us humans.

 In the second iteration we use the Newt Router to run two additional routes.
 The first one listed our review list like before but this time the results were displayed as a web page (i.e. HTML markup).
-This was accomplished by adding Newt Mustache in our pipleines.
+This was accomplished by adding Newt Mustache in our pipelines.
 We use one route to display our list and include a web form for submitting another review.
 The second route we added displays the results from the submission.

 By typing in the Newt YAML file, adding some Mustache templates we have a functional web application that is built on what is provided by Postgres and PostgREST.